United Kingdom

 - Lichfield cathedral is beautiful.
 The rooftop tour is still on my to-do list.

-- Stonehenge.
+- Stonehenge is exciting.
 Avebury is still on my wishlist.

-- Lacock village that is a famous filming location for a reason.
+- Lacock village - a famous filming location for a reason.

 - Trainline app is the best place to see all UK trains.
 The app is free to use to track trains in real time, but you pay commision if you buy tickets through the app.
 It makes my life so much easier, that I’m ok with paying the commision.